Up to list of GNU SETL manuals

 !

-In slightly more detail, the above script tells setl to read SETL source code from POSIX file descriptor 3, which is directed to the in-line “here” document that ends with a bang.
+The above script tells setl to read source code from POSIX file descriptor 3, which is directed to the in-line here document that ends with a bang.
 The single quotes around the first bang indicate, in the bizarre and arcane language of the Bourne shell, that the SETL program text is to be taken literally, not subjected to parameter expansion, command substitution, or arithmetic expansion.

 # Lines of shell script ...